barrysir/sm-analyze-stats/README.md

 Standard Python business:
   * Python 3.9+
-  * Dependencies are in `requirements.txt`.
-Install with `pip install -r requirements.txt`.
-    * Optionally create a virtual environment before installing if you don't want to clutter your main Python installation. `python -m venv venv`
+  * Optionally create a virtual environment before installing if you don't want to clutter your main Python installation. `python -m venv venv` to create the environment, then `venv/Scripts/activate` (or wherever you activation script is) to enter it.
+  * Dependencies are in `pyproject.toml`.
+Install with `pip install .`
+  * The `pyproject.toml` also has optional dependencies listed for development and notebook libraries.
+To install these, e.g. the `notebook` optional dependencies, run `pip install .[notebook]`.

 ### Prerequisite data files